Peers Walk Alongside You on Your Path to Recovery

 - In a unique position to develop a relationship of trust, which is especially helpful in working with people in trauma recovery

-- A developed skill in monitoring their illness and self-managing their lives holistically
+- Developed skills in monitoring their illness and self-managing their lives holistically

 We believe in the power of peers.
 At times our care team will recommend you work with our peer support specialists – another tool to provide you hope and help you reach your wellness goals.